IamGianluca/anki-ai/README.md

 # Anki AI

-The goal of this tool is to facilitate using Anki, particularly adopting best practices that facilitate learning.
-Additionally, it tries to ease the creation of new notes, which can be a slow process and often discourages people from adding new notes to their decks.
+The goal of this tool is to ease the usage of Anki, particularly the creation of new notes and adopting best practices that enhance learning.

 Some of the features `anki-ai` offers:

+- [ ] Create new notes from a text file or pdf
+- [ ] Find duplicate notes using semantic search
-- [ ] Make front and back cards more concise and standardized
+- [ ] Identify missing tags
+- [ ] Ensure notes are atomic, and suggest when a note should be split into multiple notes
 - [ ] Fact-check notes, to ensure there are no mistakes
+- [ ] Edit notes to be more concise and comply with standard format
 - [ ] Suggest how existing notes could be improved, e.g., decompose a note into multiple atomic notes, creating reverse cards, adding mnemonic, etc.
-- [ ] Create new notes starting from a text file or pdf
-- [ ] Analyze cards with poor "ease", and suggest how they could be refactored to make them easier to learn

 # Installation